Welcome!

 Prologue: Welcome to our community!

-This guide has been put together for you in the student union.
-The purpose is to introduce you to student life in Tampere, student union activities and the University’s services.
-On the pages of this guide, you can find a lot of useful information on completing studies, housing, healthcare, leisure activities, associations and student culture.
-During the first steps of your student life, this guide will hopefully provide you with information to help you navigate the freeways and side alleys of the local academic culture.
+This guide has been put together for you in the Student Union of Tampere University, more commonly known as TREY.
+The purpose is to introduce you to student life in Tampere, student union activities and the university’s services.
+On the pages of this guide, you can find a lot of useful information on completing studies, housing, healthcare, leisure activities as well as associations and student culture.
+During the first steps of your student life, this guide will hopefully provide you with information to help you navigate the freeways and side alleys of the local academic world.

 At the beginning of your studies, you will be supported by trained student tutors.
 They will help you get started with your studies and introduce you to your study environment.
 In your tutor group, you will meet other students from your field and get introduced to the activities of the subject association or guild of your field.
-Participate actively in the tutoring, ask and ponder on things out loud and tell your tutor about any concerns you have.
+Participate actively in the tutoring and ask and ponder on things out loud – many others might have the exact same thoughts as you.
+And tell your tutor about any concerns you have, as the tutors are there specifically to act as peer support.
 The beginning of the term is full of new experiences and information for new students, and it’s our duty to help you steer through it.

-But for now, let’s just enjoy the summer and relax before our studies start – see you in autumn!
+But for now, enjoy the summer and relax before your studies start – see you in autumn!

 Start with these!